umrover/mrover-workspace/beaglebone/thermistor/README.md

 - [ ] Correct error handling
 - [x] Make sure using correct read function from BBIO library
 - [x] Determine what value of resistor to use
+- [ ] Update correct Resistor and Thermistor values for yellow thermistor
+- [ ] Check if need to get R25 of each therm
 - [ ] Test on beaglebone with thermistor
+- [ ] Weird divide by zero error when circuit gets unplugged

 ### Notes
 Todo